This document predominantly references the ubuntu distribution. All examples should work on recent releases of ubuntu (12.04, 14.04 or 16.04).

 # exact string match

-end of Ubuntu Package Management section
+sudo apt-file -F search /usr/bin/python3end of Ubuntu Package Management section

 Vim Editor